How to apply for arms licence in India (Price List Included)

 1. Application to the Authority

-An application for the grant of license is made to the licensing authority and is accompanied by a fee if any, as may be prescribed.
-In Delhi, the designated licensing authority is A.D.C.P (Licensing), Delhi.
-People living in other metros would also need to apply at the office of the local D.C.P (Licensing).
+An application for the grant of licence is made to the licensing authority and is accompanied by a fee, if any, as may be prescribed.
+In Delhi, the authority is A.D.C.P (Licensing), while other metropolises necessitate applications at the local D.C.P (Licensing) office.
+Non-metro denizens should direct their aspirations to the office of their local S.D.M (Sub-Divisional Magistrate).
 For people living in non-metro cities, they would need to apply at the office of their local S.D.M (Sub-Divisional Magistrate).

 2. Verification Procedure